fedeghe/synchazard/README.md

 now open the `vars.json` file in the root of the project and edit the _DOMAIN\_OR\_IP_ value so that it contains the found IP address.

-The server has to be restarted, go in the terminal where `npm start` has been launched, press `ctrl + c` and relaunch it.
+The servers have to be restarted, go in the terminal where `npm start` has been launched, press `ctrl + c` and relaunch \`em.

 Now on one or more clients open a browser and navigate to http://192.168.5.107:4000 standing this is the port and IP address set as CLIENT.PORT and DOMAIN_OR_IP in the _vars.json_ file.